-- 1) What would prevent you from implementing this concept: logistics or fear of the unknown? - 2) How many competitors in your market are offering this novel approach to pricing their course? - 3) What amenities could you purchase in advance to ensure that your price integrity was maintained throughout the season?
+- 1) What would prevent you from implementing this concept: logistics or fear of the unknown? - 2) How many competitors are offering this novel approach to pricing their course? - 3) What amenities could you purchase in advance to ensure that your price integrity was maintained throughout the season?